nzod/meteor/README.md

-__meteor__ is a work-in-progress, Gtk-based file manager for Linux.
+_meteor_ is a __work-in-progress__, Gtk-based file manager.
-It is of the two-pane kind, minimizes clutter and comfortable in a tiling wm.
+It minimizes clutter and is comfortable in a tiling wm.

 Written in Python2, meteor aims for:
 + simplicity